NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

-The ``dem_mosaic`` program (:numref:`dem_mosaic`) can be used to automatically compute the bounds of a DEM or orthoimage and change them to integer multiples at pixel size.
+The ``dem_mosaic`` program (:numref:`dem_mosaic`) can be used to automatically compute the bounds of a DEM or orthoimage and change them to integer multiples of pixel size.
 It can be invoked, for example, as::

     dem_mosaic --tr 1 --tap input.tif -o output.tif

+This will use bilinear interpolation.

 .. _sfs_azimuth: